AbdallahMostafa02/dockerized-mern-app/README.md

-# A simple MERN stack application
+# Containerizing and Deploying a MERN Stack Application with Docker Compose

 ### Create a network for the docker containers